 What is winterhazel and why should you think about growing it in your garden?
-Winterhazel (Corylopsis sinensis) is a deciduous shrub that that produces sweet-smelling, yellow blooms in late winter and early spring, usually about the same time forsythiamakes a welcome appearance.
+Winterhazel (Corylopsis sinensis) is a deciduous shrub that produces sweet smelling, yellow blooms in late winter and early spring, usually about the same time forsythia makes a welcome appearance.
 If this has piqued your interest about Corylopsis winterhazel plants, read on to learn more.

 Winterhazel Plant Info: Winterhazel vs. Witch Hazel

 Don’t confuse winterhazel with the more familiar witch hazel, although both are hardy shrubs that flower when most plants are dormant, and both have similar hazel-like leaves.
 Winterhazel produces long, drooping clusters of yellow, bell-shaped blooms, while the spidery, long petaled witch hazel blooms may be red, purple, orange, or yellow, depending on the variety.
 Also, witch hazel reaches heights of 10 to 20 feet (3-6 m.), while winterhazel generally tops out at about 4 to 10 feet (1-3 m).
 Winterhazel is a tough plant suitable for growing in USDA plant hardiness zones 5 through 8.
 It needs well-drained, acidic soil, preferably amended with organic material such as compost or well-rotted manure.
 Growing Corylopsis winterhazel plants need partial or full sunlight; however, it’s a good idea to site the plant where it’s protected from intense afternoon sunlight and harsh winds.